-During the construction phase, the circulation of machinery and vehicles affected to the works will imply an increased probability of accidents.
-Without prejudice to the need to adopt appropriate prevention measures, it should be noted that the increase in traffic associated with the works will be modest and temporary and very insignificant when compared with traffic on the EN3-SA-12 road.
+During the construction phase, the circulation of machinery and vehicles assigned to the works will imply an increase in the probability of accidents.
+Without prejudice to the need to adopt appropriate preventive measures, it should be noted that the increase in traffic associated with the work will be modest and temporary and very insignificant when compared to the traffic on the EN3-MA-01 road.